-(i) "Auxiliary aids and services" include:
+(h) "Auxiliary aids and services" include:

-(1) qualified interpreters; notetakers; real-time computer-aided transcription services; written materials; exchange of written notes; telephone handset amplifiers; assistive listening devices; assistive listening systems; telephones compatible with hearing aids; closed caption decoders; open and closed captioning, including real-time captioning; voice, text, and video-based telecommunications products and systems, including text telephones (TTYs), videophones, and captioned telephones, video relay services, video remote interpreting (VRI), or other telecommunications devices that make communication as equally effective as oral communication in English; videotext displays; accessible electronic and information technology; tactile sign language; or other equally effective methods of making aurally delivered information available to individuals who are deaf or hard of hearing or assisting those individuals to communicate;

-(2) qualified readers; taped texts; audio recordings; Braille materials and displays; screen reader software; magnification software; optical readers; secondary auditory programs (SAP); large print materials; accessible electronic and information technology; or other effective methods of
+- (1) qualified interpreters; notetakers; real-time computer-aided transcription services; written materials; exchange of written notes; telephone handset amplifiers; assistive listening devices; assistive listening systems; telephones compatible with hearing aids; closed caption decoders; open and closed captioning, including real-time captioning; voice, text, and video-based telecommunications products and systems, including text telephones (TTYs), videophones, and captioned telephones, video relay services, video remote interpreting (VRI), or other telecommunications devices that make communication as equally effective as oral communication in English; videotext displays; accessible electronic and information technology; tactile sign language; or other equally effective methods of making aurally delivered information available to individuals who are deaf or hard of hearing or assisting those individuals to communicate; - (2) qualified readers; taped texts; audio recordings; Braille materials and displays; screen reader software; magnification software; optical readers; secondary auditory programs (SAP); large print materials; accessible electronic and information technology; or other effective methods of making visually delivered materials available to individuals who are blind or have low vision or assisting those individuals to communicate; - (A) "Qualified reader" means a person who is able to read effectively, accurately, and impartially using any necessary specialized vocabulary. - (3) qualified interpreters, speech-to-speech relay services, or other effective methods of making aurally delivered information available to individuals who have speech disabilities or assisting those individuals to communicate; - (4) acquisition or modification of equipment or devices; and - (5) other similar services and actions, including newly developed forms of electronic information systems and technology as they become available. - (i) "Benefit" means anything offered or provided with the intention of or for the purpose of contributing to an improvement in condition, maintaining a condition, or preventing anticipated deterioration of a condition over time, including, but not limited to, the aid or services offered or provided as a result of State support by a covered entity.

-- making visually delivered materials available to individuals who are blind or have low vision or assisting those individuals to communicate; - (3) qualified interpreters, speech-to-speech relay services, or other effective methods of making aurally delivered information available to individuals who have speech disabilities or assisting those individuals to communicate; - (4) acquisition or modification of equipment or devices; and - (5) other similar services and actions, including newly developed forms of electronic information systems and technology as they become available. - (j) "Benefit" means anything offered or provided with the intention of or for the purpose of contributing to an improvement in condition, maintaining a condition, or preventing anticipated deterioration of a condition over time, including, but not limited to, the aid or services offered or provided as a result of State supportby a covered entity. - (k) "Color" means the actual or perceived physical characteristics of an individual's complexion, pigmentation, or skin tone. - (1) "Contract" means any agreement, upon sufficient consideration, to do or not do a particular act or acts. - (m) "Contractor" means, unless otherwise indicated includes, a person or local agencyrecipient which that receives any Sstate support under contract or subcontract., and "Contractor" includes prime contractors and subcontractors at any tier.
+- (j) "Color" means the actual or perceived physical characteristics of an individual's complexion, pigmentation, or skin tone. - (k) "Contract" means any agreement, upon sufficient consideration, to do or not do a particular act or acts. - (1) "Contractor" means, unless otherwise indicated includes, a person or local agency recipient which that receives any Sstate support under contract or subcontract., and "Contractor" includes prime contractors and subcontractors at any tier.

-(n) "Covered entity" includes:
+(m) "Covered entity" includes: